Performance: Acting - BFA

-Use YouTube or Vimeo to show us your work.
-Please provide a link to your work in a .pdf file and upload this file (see Submission Instructions below).
-Ensure the link does not expire.
-Make the link public or be sure to include the password in your .pdf file.
-Confirm that your link works.
-Your application will not be considered if the link you provide does not work.
+Please list ONE private link (without a password) to a website (YouTube, Vimeo, personal site) that has your two monologue audition pieces and personal video.
+Please provide a link to your work in a .pdf file and upload this file (use these submission Instructions).
+Please ensure the link works and does not expire.
+Your application will not be considered if the link you provided does not work.

-You are to include Speech A and Speech B (see below) in one video.
-Introduce each speech with your full name, pronouns if it is safe for you to do so, age, and the name of the high school or last program you attended.
+In one video you are to include Speech A, Speech B, and your personal video (see details below).
+Introduce each speech with your full name, pronouns if it is safe for you to do so, and age.
 Include the name of the play the speech is from, the writer of the speech, and the name of the character you are playing (if applicable).

 - Background: If possible, choose a wide-open space that you can move around in for your speech.
 Some people find a neutral background useful.

-- Lighting: Try to ensure that you are lit in such a manner to avoid stark contrast and dark shadows.
+- Lighting: Try to ensure that your face is well-lit with no stark contrast and dark shadows.

 - Sound: Please check your digital recording to make sure that you can be heard.